 In 2008, the Trinity baseball team, under the direction of Head Coach Bill Decker, put together one of the finest seasons in baseball history, at any level.
 Trinity finished the season with a 45-1 mark en route the school's first-ever NCAA Division III National Title.
 After finishing the regular season undefeated, the Bantams ran their record streak to 44 games, which is the longest winning-streak in Division III history.
 Their .978 winning percentage set a new NCAA record in any division in any sport.

 The Trinity football team enjoyed undefeated seasons in in both 2008 and 2012 going 8-0 and winning the conference crown each year.
 Since the league adopted a league-only schedule in 1992, the Bantams have finished atop the NESCAC standings eight times.
 Also in 2012, the women’s lacrosse team won the college’s first NCAA title in any sport, finishing the season with a best-ever 21-1 final record.
-Over the past four years, the team has gone an amazing 79-6 with three straight appearances in the NCAA Championship game and four NESCAC crowns.
-In 2013, the men’s squash team ended the season with a perfect 19-0 record and captured its seventh consecutive NESCAC Championship title, its 17th straight Intercollegiate Squash Association Dual Match title, and its 14th CSA National Championship crown (Potter Trophy) in the last 15 seasons.
+Over the past five years, the team has gone an amazing 100-8 with four straight appearances in the NCAA Championship game and NESCAC titles each spring.

-This past year, the Trinity women's squash team had a fantastic season, capturing its third CSA National Team Championship (Howe Cup).
+In 2013-14, the women's squash team had a fantastic season, capturing its third CSA National Team Championship (Howe Cup).
 The Bantams topped Harvard, 5-4, to win their first national title since claiming back-to-back in 2002 and 2003.
-The Bantams have finished as the Howe Cup Runner-Up in 2001, 2004, 2006 and 2013.
+The Bantams have finished as the Howe Cup Runner-Up in 2001, 2004, 2006, 2013, and 2015.
 In the spring, the women's rowing team capped the most successful season in program history by capturing its first-ever NCAA Division III National Championship in Indianapolis.
-The Bantams had won varsity eight national titles in 2005 and 2008.